brinqa/ldap-cli/README.md

 # Install

-Unzip the distribution to a directory from the project home this is `build/distributions`.
+Download the tar/zip from the releases.

     $ tar xf ldap-cli.tar
     $ cd ldap-cli